 backpack: Tillamook Head

-The hiker’s camp has three wooden shelters, and a large area behind them to set up tents.
+The hiker’s camp has three wooden shelters for Oregon Coast Trail hikers, and a large area behind them to set up tents.
 Unusual features for a backpacking site included a vault toilet (no cathole digging!), and bundles of firewood to burn in the campfire ring ($5 each).
 There’s even a covered shelter with a picnic table.
 What there isn’t, however, is access to water for filtering… unless you hike another 1.5 miles down the trail to a seasonal creek, with about 800 ft. elevation loss (and then gain on the way back up).

 To add interest to this trip, this trail has a bit of historical significance… it was part of the Lewis and Clark expedition in 1906.
 They crossed the headland to buy whale blubber from the Native Americans in Cannon Beach.
 From the hiker’s camp, a short trail leads to a viewpoint of Tillamook Lighthouse, passing by an old WWII bunker for radar equipment.